North Korea Soldier Wakes Up: Defector Has Hepatitis And Pneumonia, Requests South Korean Music

 Just over a week ago, the man made international news when he became one of the few North Korean soldiers to have ever attempted to leave the secretive regime, let alone to have survived the treacherous journey across the De-Militarized Zone (DMZ).
 Suffering from multiple gunshot wounds, he was immediately taken to a South Korean hospital, where he was deemed to be in critical condition.

-Though he is far from out of the woods, the man – believed to be an enlisted man in his early to middle 20’s – is now breathing on his own, and he’s talking.
+Although he is far from out of the woods, the man — believed to be an enlisted man in his early to middle 20s — is now breathing on his own, and he’s talking.

-The first question he asked, perhaps not surprisingly, was whether or not he was in South Korea.
+The first question he asked, perhaps not surprisingly, was whether he was in South Korea.
 Doctors assured him that he was.
 His next request was to listen to a South Korean song; music from the South is banned in North Korea, but South Korean soldiers at the DMZ often blast popular music over loudspeakers at the border, within earshot of their Northern counterparts.

 North Korea defector wakes after being shot crossing the DMZ https://t.co/ZcuQHOlHFH